What are GxP guidelines?

 The Good Automated Manufacturing Practices (GAMP 5) is an advisory document, published by The International Society of Pharmaceutical Engineering (ISPE), with recommended methodologies for validation of GxP computerized systems.
 It specifies what deliverables are needed, what should be tested, the number of tests, how tests should be conducted, and how they should be documented.
 But how does GxP impact the process?

-During software testing, functional software system processes that are governed by GxP regulations must be identified.
+During validation, functional software system processes that are governed by GxP regulations must be identified.
 An assessment should be performed to address the probability of risk (probability of occurrence and/or detection) for each GxP functional process (or group of processes) to determine a proper risk priority, which in turn, will define the testing strategy.
-Arbour Group can assist not only in conducting a Risk Assessment to identify key risk consequences, but also help in mitigating the GxP regulations that affect testing.
-Determine the prioritization of fixes to a system and when it is acceptable to release a system with support from Arbour Group.
+Arbour Group can assist not only in conducting a Risk Assessment to identify key risk consequences, but also help in mitigating risk impacts that affect testing.
+Determine the risk profile of a system and when it is acceptable to release a system with support from Arbour Group.

 Requirements Traceability Matrix

 Test coverage must be documented of all critical GxP requirements.
 The testing must have traceability between specifications.
 Arbour group can assist in the execution and managing of all documentation needed to meet necessary good practice standards, including a Requirements Traceability Matrix.
 Provide FDA GxP compliance and accountability of all testing conducted with the proper documentation.

 User Requirements and Functional Specifications